akshatasatpute/Llama-3-loop-/README.md

 generate chatbot responses based on user prompts.
 The code invokes the generate_response function within a conditional block to start the chatbot interaction.
 This setup enables users to interact with the Meta-Llama language model-based chatbot via the web application, creating a conversational interface for users to engage with the language model.

+The code for this is provided in the Llama-3.py file.